Quantum Universally Composable Oblivious Linear Evaluation: QOLE protocol

-\subsection{Extraction}
+\subsubsection{Extraction}

-In this section, we present a protocol $\mathcal{\pi}_{\textbf{ext}}$ that generates one OLE instance based on the derandomization protocol $\mathcal{\pi}^n_{\textbf{WOLE}}$.
-The protocol $\mathcal{\pi}_{\textbf{ext}}$ is extracted from the $n$ instances of WOLE in such a way that Bob's knowledge on Alice's inputs decreases exponentially with respect to $n$\footnote{ This extraction step is similar to the privacy amplification step of QKD protocols.}.
-Therefore, $n$ is our security parameter.
+In this section, we present our extraction protocol, $\mathcal{\pi}_{\textbf{EXT}}$, that generates one OLE instance using the derandomization protocol $\mathcal{\pi}^n_{\textbf{WOLE}}$ and the two-universal family of hash functions, $\mathfrak{G}$ (see \cite{HK97} and Definition~\ref{def:MMH}).
+This family uses the inner product between two vectors in the $\mathbb{Z}^n_d$ space, and since OLE only involves linear operations, we can apply the inner product operation to all vectors $\bm{a}$, $\bm{b}$ and $\bm{y}$ without affecting the overall structure.
+The protocol $\mathcal{\pi}_{\textbf{EXT}}$ is summarized in Figure~\ref{fig:privacy_amplification} and uses the $n$ instances of WOLE in such a way that Bob's knowledge on Alice's inputs decreases exponentially with respect to the security parameter $n$\footnote{This extraction step is similar to the privacy amplification step of QKD protocols.}.